nguyendb92/design_patterns/SolidSummary.md

 # Dependency Inversion Principle

-    - High level module should not depend upon low level ones, use abstractions
+    - High level module should not depend upon low-level ones; use abstractions